ericasaywhat/ExercisesInC/homeworks/homework11.md

 7) Any problem that can be solved with Semaphores can also be solved with mutexes and condition variables.
 How can you prove that that's true?

+Semaphores are like integers that can be initialized to any value but can only be incremented or decremented, and its value can't be read.
+When a thread decrements the semaphore and the result is negative, the thread blocks and can't continue until another thread increments the semaphore, like a condition variable.
+A semaphore is also like a mutex in which a thread locks and unlocks allowing only one thread at a time.

 8) What is Property 3?
 Hint: see *The Little Book of Semaphores*, [Section 4.3](http://greenteapress.com/semaphores/LittleBookOfSemaphores.pdf).

+Property 3 is that if there are threads waiting on a semaphore when a thread executes `signal`, then one of the waiting threads has to be woken.